guy915/How-To-Know-Everything/README.md

-Hereby you may find a guide on how to know everything known to mankind so far, and beyond.
+Hereby, may you find a guide on how to know everything known to mankind so far, and beyond.

 1. **Requirement 1**: Time.